mui/mui-x/docs/data/migration/migration-data-grid-v6/migration-data-grid-v6.md

 ### CSS classes

-- You can now style a row hover state using just `:hover` instead of `.Mui-hovered`.
+- You can now style a row's hover state using just `:hover` instead of `.Mui-hovered`.
 - The `.MuiDataGrid--pinnedColumns-(left\|right)` class for pinned columns has been removed.

 ### Changes to the public API